Blog

 Jul 1, 2025

-In 2025, logistics is being reshaped by a wave of advanced technologies that go far beyond automation — they’re redefining how the entire supply chain operates.
+In 2025, logistics technology is being reshaped by a wave of advanced technologies that go far beyond automation — they’re redefining how the entire supply chain operates.

 On the road, autonomous freight trucks from Volvo and Waymo are already operating along key U.S. routes, while humanoid robots are being tested in warehouses to assist with picking and sorting.